BrightSDK/unity-plugin/README.md

 ## Customization

-You can customize the SDK version by modifying the `sdkVersion` variable in the `BrightSdkPreBuildProcessor` class.
+You can customize the SDK version by modifying the `sdkVersion` variable in the `packages/BrightSdkPreBuildProcessor/Editor/UpdateBrightSdk.cs`.
 The plugin currently defaults to the latest version.

 ## Debugging